 Economic Value Added (EVA).
 Investors have indicated to ISS that TSR should be the primary consideration when evaluating performance in the pay-for-performance context.
 However, investors have also indicated that it is appropriate to supplement TSR with other financial metrics to assess long-term performance.
 Accordingly, in addition to TSR, ISS is exploring the potential for future use of Economic Value Added (EVA) measures to add additional insight into a company's financial performance.
-To that end, EVA measures will be displayed in European ISS research reports during the 2020 proxy season, although not as part of the pay-for-performance screen - i.e., they will be for display-only and will not be used as a scoring element.
+To that end, EVA measures are displayed in European ISS research reports , although not as part of the pay-for-performance screen - i.e., they are for display-only and are not currently used as a scoring element.